 As mean as these bathroom bills are, something much larger is also at stake.
 The North Carolina bill is designed primarily to strip the right of local municipalities to set their own anti-discrimination and protection laws.

 We have lost all semblance of constitutional, democratic process.

 These anti-trans tactics work because they succeed in directing fear away from the corporate demolition of democracy; they succeed by making people believe that the reason they are struggling and vulnerable is because some other group of people is dangerous and taking away something “we” worked hard to earn.

 How, then, can we best address the fact that these bills increase everyone’s vulnerability and directly make the world less safe for people of color, people who are known or perceived to be trans, nonbinary, queer, or gender non-conforming?

 While politicians vie for corporate favors at the expense of their constituents, and as more and more people struggle to maintain jobs, health, and life, we can still refuse to perpetuate hatred.
 Our only hope may be to refuse the rhetoric that pits people against each other.
 As politicians and corporations dismantle democracy, it is more crucial than ever to organize across race and class and ability, across queer and feminist and trans and straight; and to be brilliant in our resistance to cooptation.

-Filed under: african american studies, civil rights, Education, gender studies, History, law & criminology, Philadelphia, political science, race and ethnicity, racism, sociology, women's studies | Tagged: american studies, Book, civil rights, Education, gender studies, history, law, race and ethnicity, sociology | Leave a comment »
+Filed under: american studies, civil rights, Education, ethics, gender studies, health, History, law & criminology, LGBT studies, Mass Media and Communications, political science, sexuality, sociology, women's studies | Tagged: american studies, bathrooms, Book, civil rights, Education, law, LGBT, political science, sexuality, sociology, transgender, University Press | Leave a comment »